 Since food lies at the heart of Greek culture, you may want to allow more time for savoring the local cuisine.
 All the areas you'll pass through on this suggested itinerary are chock-full of great bars, cafés, and tavernas (and we've included a recommended lunch stop).
 And Greeks still like to take their siesta; hence, many businesses close for two hours mid-afternoon.

 The perfect day in Greece begins with a strong cup of coffee and a hearty breakfast.
-There’s no shortage of excellent cafés and cozy breakfast spots in Athens, but since you’ll begin your sightseeing near Monastiraki, there’s no better spot than Duo Goulies & Duo Mpoukies (Dragatsaniou 8), on the northeast side of Monastiraki.
-Try a superb muesli with dried fruits, or Greek yogurt with chia seeds.
+There's no shortage of excellent cafés and cozy breakfast spots in Athens, but since you'll begin sightseeing near Monastiraki, there's no better spot than Duo Goulies & Duo Mpoukies (Dragatsaniou 8) on the northeast side of Monastiraki.
+Try a superb muesli with dried fruits or Greek yogurt with chia seeds.

 The museum is a 10-minute walk from the Omonia metro station, where you can catch a train to the Syntagma station.
-From there it's one stop to the Greek Parliament (watch out for pickpockets on the metro).
-Alternately, you can walk from the museum via Omonia down Panepistimiou to parliament, a 30-minute walk.
+From there, it's one-stop to the Greek Parliament (watch out for pickpockets on the metro).
+Alternatively, you can walk from the museum via Omonia down Panepistimiou to parliament, a 30-minute walk.

 Chat with a local specialist who can help organize your trip.

-11 am: Changing of the Guard and Temple of Olympian Zeus
+11 am: Changing of the Guard & Temple of Olympian Zeus

 Constructed in 1836-42 as the Royal Palace, the Greek Parliament is an imposing and austere neoclassical building overlooking Syntagma Square.
 It wins no beauty prizes, but you've come for one thing only: to witness the 11 am Changing of the Guard.
 That's when the costumed evzones (guards) of the Tomb of the Unknown Soldier change position.